Asking questions (pt. 2)

 }

-We’ve sent out a request via curl
+Here, we’ve sent a request via curl

 Getting a random Wikipedia article from our database